 To get started, you will need an electric mixer.
 I have a Kitchen Aid stand mixer and it works perfectly.
 But, any handheld mixer will work too!
 You’ll also need a baking sheet, some non-stick spray, and foil.
 To create the fun ghost meringue shape, you will also need icing bags and large round icing tips (sometimes found at your local craft store).
 Oh, and if you have kids around, get them involved!

 Watch how fun and easy they are to make!
 Little swirls of sweetened egg whites are studded candy eyes to create a boo-rrific Halloween treat.
 Sweet, delicate and melt in your mouth, the flavors are reminiscent of a marshmallow.

 Creating little ghost shapes is incredibly easy and each one will have it’s own unique shape making them even more fun!
-If you don’t have an icing bag with frosting tips, try using a large ZipLock bag and simply cut off the tip.
+If you don’t have an icing bag with frosting tips, try using a large sealable plastic bag and simply cut off the tip.
 This is also a great way for young kids to create Ghost Meringues.